lynn0702/Torchlite/torchlite.md

 ***Wizard’s Arcane Spells:*** Double **Scholar** when rolling to create assets or complications (including stress) with magic.
 On a success, spend a Ⓟ or take **Exhausted** d6.

 ***Wellspring of Sorcery:*** After the start of a session, spend a Ⓟ to create a d8 asset related to your innate sorcery.
-When you would take **Exhausted** or **Demoralized** , step down the asset to step down the stress you take.
+When you would take **Exhausted** or **Demoralized**, step down the asset to step down the stress you take.

 #### Mystic

 The mystic is an outsider with psychic insights who seeks wisdom in wild places beyond civilized lands, drawing on primal forces to cast spells and assume animal forms.
 Common career paths your mystic might pursue include:

-▶ A sentinel, called to protect a particular wild place or region at all costs and aided by mysterious spirits of nature.
+▶ A *sentinel*, called to protect a particular wild place or region at all costs and aided by mysterious spirits of nature.
-▶ A priestess of the Old Ways, preserving ancient beliefs that predate civilization, revering the balance of nature and life’s eternal cycle above transitory mortal concerns.
+▶ A *priestess of the Old Ways*, preserving ancient beliefs that predate civilization, revering the balance of nature and life’s eternal cycle above transitory mortal concerns.
-▶ A beastling, naturally gifted in projecting their spirit to enter a beast’s mind and control its actions.
+▶ A *beastling*, naturally gifted in projecting their spirit to enter a beast’s mind and control its actions.
-▶ A seer, blessed or cursed with supernatural perceptions that grant enigmatic visions of distant events, future threats, and potential tragedies.
+▶ A *seer*, blessed or cursed with supernatural perceptions that grant enigmatic visions of distant events, future threats, and potential tragedies.
-▶ A shepherd of the elements, specializing in the eternal magic of earth, air, fire, or water, summoning primal forces and powerful elementals to enact their will.
+▶ A *shepherd of the elements*, specializing in the eternal magic of earth, air, fire, or water, summoning primal forces and powerful elementals to enact their will.

 ##### Mystic Quick Roles